 By the 1950s, the rise of computer technology in America allowed for automatic control of traffic lights, even allowing the lights to detect vehicles more accurately.

 Traffic lights as we know them today are credited to the ingenuity of Garret Morgan, a man of African and Indian descent and jack of all trades, who also invented an improved sewing machine, hair-straightening product, and breathing device that was influential in the design of WWI gas masks.

 Despite experiencing racial prejudice in his business ventures, Morgan was extremely driven as an inventor.
-In 1923, he invented a traffic signal that indicated with a color change when drivers would need to stop.
+In 1923, he invented a traffic signal that indicated, using a color change, when drivers would need to stop.